 yes I am positively surprised by Jamo and will support his music if he continue to sound that good.

-Users browsing this forum: Google [Bot], Rockers Galore and 15 guests
+Users browsing this forum: King Patti Sounds, Yahoo [Bot] and 7 guests